 - Cardiff’s Millennium Stadium hosted the WRC’s first indoor stage in 2005.

-- The traditional rally-closing Power Stage, which offers bonus points to the fastest five drivers, will be held in Sunday’s second test in Gwydir instead.
+- The traditional rally-closing Power Stage, which offers bonus points to the fastest five drivers, reverts to the roads alongside Brenig reservoir.

-- Friday’s new Slate Mountain stage runs at a venue well-known to adenalin-seekers for its underground adventures and is home to Europe’s first four-person zip line.
+- Friday’s Slate Mountain test runs at a venue well-known to adenalin-seekers for its underground adventures and is home to Europe’s first four-person zip line.

 - Superb viewing at Sweet Lamb’s famous arena on Saturday before cars head into the adjoining Hafren Forest for the rest of the stage.
 Drivers tackle the test twice.

-- Sunday’s Great Orme Llandudno stage.
-A spectacular test which traces a twisting ribbon of asphalt that clings to the rugged rock face circling the headland, before switching to closed public streets in the town and finishing on the beachside Promenade.
+- Sunday’s Great Orme stage in Llandudno.
+A spectacular test which traces a twisting ribbon of asphalt that clings to the rugged rock face circling the headland.
+The town also hosts the service park and Sunday afternoon’s finish.